-Assessors are asked to contact students as soon as reasonably possible to arrange a time for the interview, or to explain problems in doing so.
+Once assessors are provided access to the student's uploaded work on eVision, they are asked to contact students as soon as reasonably possible to arrange a time for the interview, or to explain problems in doing so.
 Students may sometimes find it an anxious wait, and may have good reasons for wanting the assessment completed as soon as possible.
 Students should let the Graduate Studies Administrator know if there is a problem in this respect at the time of application.

-Assessors are invited to consider whether the student is capable of carrying out advanced research, and that the subject of the thesis and the manner of its treatment proposed by the student are acceptable for transfer to D.Phil.
+Assessors are invited to consider whether the student can carry out advanced research, and that the subject of the thesis and the manner of its treatment proposed by the student are acceptable for transfer to DPhil.
 Assessors should judge the application against the criteria for success defined below.
 They should aim to provide constructive criticism and advice to the student to identify and address deficiencies and thereby strengthen their proposed research project, rather than presenting a judgemental verdict.
 Dismissive or aggressive remarks are not appropriate.
-An application to transfer to D.Phil. status must provide evidence that the applicant can construct an argument, can present material in a scholarly manner, has a viable subject to work on, and can be reasonably expected to complete it in 3-4 years.
+An application to transfer to DPhil status must provide evidence that the applicant can construct an argument, can present material in a scholarly manner, has a viable subject to work on, and can be reasonably expected to complete it in 3-4 years.
 However, the assessors should judge the submissions in the light of the fact that they usually reflect three or four terms work and are made at the early stages of the research project.
 The written work will not necessarily read like a final thesis.
 Omissions, unpersuasive arguments, or missing perspectives are not fatal unless they seem to indicate an inability to reach the necessary standard.
 The research proposal and thesis structure need not be completely finalised, but the student should have clearly defined ideas of what the research questions are, and have possible ways to answer them.